 The early 1600s was an exciting time in our country’s history.
 Colonists were arriving and successfully settling here.
-From Jamestown to Plymouth, people were arriving in the New World and finding a way to make a home.
+From Jamestown to Plymouth, people were coming to this New World and finding a way to make a home.
 Through the years we saw the establishment of other colonies, 13 total, before we finally came together to become the United States of America.

 Books About the 13 Colonies

-The Colonial Caper Mystery at Williamsburg (Real Kids!
-Real Places!) – In this Carole Marsh mystery Grant and Christina find themselves find themselves in the middle of a mystery involving a valuable missing map!
+In this Carole Marsh mystery, Grant and Christina find themselves in the middle of a situation involving a valuable missing map.

-Colonial Days: Discover the Past with Fun Projects, Games, Activities, and Recipes – Over 40 fun, hands-on projects and activities from the days of colonial America – churn butter, make Maple Create treats, write with a quill pen, and more!
+Over 40 fun, hands-on projects and activities from the days of colonial America – churn butter, make Maple Create treats, write with a quill pen, and more.

-The Landing of the Pilgrims (Landmark Books) – James Daugherty draws on the Pilgrims’ own journals to give a fresh and moving account of their life and traditions, their quest for religious freedom, and the founding of one of our nation’s most beloved holidays – Thanksgiving.
+James Daugherty draws on the Pilgrims’ own journals to give a fresh and moving account of their life and traditions, their quest for religious freedom, and the founding of one of our nation’s most beloved holidays – Thanksgiving.

 Videos and Movies about Colonial America

-School House Rock – This DVD is an American classic!
-“America Rock” titles include “Elbow Room”, “The Shot Heard ’Round the World”, and more!
+This DVD is an American classic!
+“America Rock” titles include “Elbow Room,” “The Shot Heard ’Round the World,” and more.

 Students can learn about this important conflict that shaped the future of the colonies and the life of a very important Virginia soldier – George Washington.